13th August 2019

 Don‘t be generic.
 Work out who or which industry sector your CV is destined for and tailor it to highlight the right aspects of your experience for them.

 Check and check again.
-Avoid errors at all costs.
+For your CV to be perfect you will need to avoid errors at all costs.
 This means spelling mistakes, dates which conflict with one another and incorrect email address and phone number.

-Finally, keep your CV updated regularly.
+Finally, a major top tip would be to keep your CV updated regularly.
 Sending off incomplete or out of date CV’s is “strike off” immediately from any employer.